learn-you-a-rust/basic_types/README.md

 # basic_types
 https://doc.rust-lang.org/stable/book/ch03-02-data-types.html

-Array are allocated on the stack, rather than the heap.
+Arrays are allocated on the stack, rather than the heap.
 They are of a fixed size.